We are strengthening import requirements to address the risk of khapra beetle (Trogoderma granarium) from entering Australia.

 If you have difficulty accessing these files, visit web accessibility for assistance.

-If you are an international student planning to study in Australia, it is important to check Australia’s biosecurity requirements when packing your personal items.
+If you are an international student planning to study in Australia, it is important to check Australia’s biosecurity requirements when packing your personal items before travelling.
 Certain food, plant material and animal products from overseas could introduce serious pests and diseases to Australia, devastating our valuable agriculture and tourism industries and our unique environment.

 Some products may not be permitted, while other products are only allowed if they meet certain biosecurity import conditions.

 If you fail to declare, or provide a false declaration, you can be penalised.
-For example, you may be given an infringement notice for up to A$2,664.
-Your visa may also be cancelled and, if so, you may be refused entry into Australia and held in immigration detention pending removal from Australia.
+For example, you may be given an infringement notice.
+Your visa may also be cancelled and, if so, you will be refused entry into Australia and you may not be able to return to Australia for up to three years.
 If you are unsure of an item, declare it, or don’t bring it at all.
+For more information, visit Travelling to Australia.

 Airport clearance is quicker if you don’t bring food, plant material or animal products.
 Most items can be easily purchased in Australia.